MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/clusterawareupdating/Invoke-CauScan.md

 each node in the cluster named CONTOSO-FC1.
-The list is based on the updates that would be applied by the **Microsoft.WindowsUpdatePlugin** plug-in, using a specified query string, and the **Microsoft.HotfixPlugin**, after the necessary hotfixes and the hotfix configuration file have been downloaded to \\\\CauHotfixSrv\shareName.
+The list is based on the updates that would be applied by the **Microsoft.WindowsUpdatePlugin** plug-in, using a specified query string, and the **Microsoft.HotfixPlugin**, after the necessary hotfixes and the hotfix configuration file have been downloaded to `\\CauHotfixSrv\shareName`.
 This example also shows how to pass the administrative credentials for cluster CONTOSO-FC1 to the cmdlet.

-This example uses splatting to pass parameter values from the `$Parameters` variable to the command.
+This example uses splatting to pass parameter values from the `$parameters` variable to the command.
 Learn more about [Splatting](/powershell/module/microsoft.powershell.core/about/about_splatting).

 ## PARAMETERS